HTTP API

 redirect_on_failure

-URL was provided, a 302 Found redirect response is returned to that URL, with anerror
+query parameter is present, a 302 redirect occurs to that URL with anerror

 -